tonyfregoli/CompaniesHouseAPIExamples/README.md

 # Companies House API Examples
-_Notes on using the Companies House API in your Python scripts_
+_Notes on using the Companies House API in your Python script._

 ## Filing history example
 How to collect the filing history of a given company for a selected category and save it to a CSV file.